History

 Schools for Children has clearly delivered the benefits the organization imagined at its inception.
 Our schools are more agile and better able to adapt to the needs of students and the communities we serve.
 We create new and innovative programs and grow when opportunities arise to address unmet needs of today’s students.

 Today, Schools for Children enrolls more than 350 students in our various schools and programs.
-Our annual operating budget exceeds $15 million and is managed out of our Winchester, Mass., headquarters.
+Our annual operating budget exceeds $19 million and is managed out of our Winchester, Massachusetts, headquarters.

 By working collaboratively with our many stakeholders to transform learning, we can ensure that our students have the opportunity to grow academically as well as socially and emotionally, transforming lives.